jbrasay/login-todo-app/README.md

    npm install -D daisyui@latest

-4. Set up your environment variables for MongoDB.
-Create a .env file in the server directory and add your MongoDB connection string:
+4. Set up your environment variables.
+Create a .env file in the server directory and add the following variables:

    ```bash
    MONGODB_URI=your_mongodb_connection_string